Used by “over 199 million people worldwide,” Hola VPN Free is clearly a popular choice for anyone looking for a free VPN to bypass website blocks.

 Hola VPN came under scrutiny when it previously didn’t disclose the relationship between free users’ data and the Luminati corporate service, but that has since been rectified on the FAQs page.

 You can find out how the VPN service works (by using your personal information and data), how it makes money (ditto), and some very basic troubleshooting tips.

 However, there are no detailed set-up instructions or user guides.
 There’s no live chat support either.

 Hola VPN does supply a support email address, and in the past all of our queries were left ignored.
 However, during our most recent tests we were relieved to finally receive some replies.

 The replies we did get were initially unhelpful – redirecting us to the FAQs – but after some perseverance we got the answers we needed.

 The Bottom Line

-- Monitor and log all your online activity
+- Monitors & logs all your online activity

 - Doesn’t work with Netflix or torrenting